GustavoCostaW/ngc-pagination/README.md

 ## Sample

-1 - config our pagination
+1 - Configure the pagination

 ```Typescript